The Purpose Of This Project - Background Information

 8 But for seven days you shall present an offering by fire to the Lord.
 On the seventh day is a holy convocation; you shall not do any laborious work.'"

-Offering of First Fruits (Reshit Katzir) - Date Varies (Not a Sabbath)
+THIRD Yearly Moed - Offering of First Fruits (Reshit Katzir), Date Varies

 9 Then the Lord spoke to Moses, saying, 10 "Speak to the sons of Israel and say to them, 'When you enter the land which I am going to give to you and you gather its harvest, then you shall bring in the sheaf of the first fruits of your harvest to the priest.
 11 He shall wave the sheaf before the Lord for you to be accepted;